 Through the use of zoning controls and relevant urban design guidelines, the built form of the proposed development will be integrated into the existing neighbourhood and enhance the character and design of the site.
-Furthermore, the site will have a compact, higher intensity of use and high density built form that is along the planned BRT.
+Furthermore, the site will have a compact, higher intensity of use and high density built form that is adjacent to a potential station of the planned BRT.